RupeshKumar4511/Full_Stack_Development/README.md

 <br>
 Parent components can pass state down to childeren via props.
 <br>
-Lifting State Up : share state between components by moving it to their closest ancestor. (means we need to manages the state above and closest those component which requires it.)
+Lifting State Up : share state between components by moving it to their closest ancestor. (means we need to manages the state above and closest to those component which requires it.)

 # State Vs Props
 <b>State : </b>